hossainGit/OneTapCaller/README.md

 ## Installation 📲

 ### Method 1: Direct APK Installation
-1. Download the latest APK file from the [Releases](OneTapCallerAPK) section
+1. [Download](https://github.com/hossainGit/OneTapCaller/blob/main/One%20Tap%20Caller%20APK%20Installer.apk) the latest APK file.
 2. On your Android device, enable "Install from unknown sources" in Settings → Security
 3. Locate the downloaded APK file and tap to install
 4. Open the app and grant necessary permissions when prompted